 Navigating the General Rules of Interpretation (GRIs) for Classification

 The General Rules of Interpretation (GRIs) are a set of six guiding principles established by the WCO to assist in classifying goods.
 These rules provide criteria for selecting the appropriate code when multiple options seem applicable.
 Familiarize yourself with the GRIs to gain a better understanding of how to approach classification challenges and ensure compliance with the system.
+The following provisions of the GRIs outline the hierarchy and methodology for determining the proper heading for your goods.

 Key Factors to Consider When Classifying Your Imported Goods

 Thoroughly researching and understanding these factors will enable you to accurately determine the most appropriate HS code for your goods, ensuring compliance with regulations and facilitating a smooth import process.
+Accurate product classification in these scenarios is essential to avoid penalties and ensure proper adherence to customs rules.

 Common Challenges and Pitfalls in Classifying Imported Goods